 Trotty Veck 1889 Dickens The Chimes by Kyd (Joseph Clayton Clarke)

-As Christmas looms, seasonal publications have a mixture of wonder and joy at the coming family reunions and festivities mingled with an awareness that the abundance that is expected of Christmas is a cause of great anxiety amongst those with stretched or non-existent resources.
-The weather is now very cold, prices are rising so heating and living costs going up at the very time custom suggests extra spending to unlock the joy that is needed to offset the dark, the cold and the spectre of death which, in fact, has always been central to the season of winter.
+As Christmas looms, seasonal publications have a mixture of wonder and joy at the coming family reunions and festivities mingled with an awareness that, for some, Christmas will depend on the Food Bank or the Charity Shelter.
+The weather is now cold, living costs continue to rise at the very time extra spending is needed to unlock the joy of the Season, and to counter the dark, the cold and the spectre of death which, in fact, has always been central to the season of winter.

-Charles Dickens’ Christmas Books epitomise this dichotomy and adding an element of the supernatural, provided a vehicle for joy and hope, but with a very strong political message that the authorities and the rich were not doing their Christian duty to alleviate poverty.
+Charles Dickens’ Christmas Books epitomise this dichotomy and adding an element of the supernatural, provided a vehicle for joy and hope, but with a forceful political message that the authorities and the rich were not doing their Christian duty to alleviate poverty.
 Christmas Carol contrasts the wealth of a mean rich Stockbroker with the family of his poor employee Bob Cratchit, and provides a powerful tale of redemption.

-But in this post I want to concentrate on his second Christmas Book ‘The Chimes’.
-It tells the story of the stick -thin Trotty Veck who is an aged City messenger, nicknamed Trotty because of his habit of keeping himself warm by running on the spot.
+But in this post I want to concentrate on his second Christmas Book, ‘The Chimes’.
+It was published on December 16th, 1844.
+It tells the story of the stick-thin Trotty Veck who is an aged City messenger, nicknamed Trotty because of his habit of keeping himself warm by running on the spot.
 He is afraid to let his daughter, Meg, to marry as he has so little hope for the future.
-While he is worrying he, Meg and her intended Richard are approached by Alderman Cute and Mr Filer.
+While he is worrying, he, Meg and her intended Richard are approached by Alderman Cute and Mr Filer.

 Cute represents the financial industries in the City of London and the Law.
-Filer the new breed of political economists who had proved beyond doubt, through their pioneering work using statistics, that providing generous support for the poor would, inevitably mean, there would eventually be a country full of poor people and no rich people.
-And thus justified the Poor Law Amendment Act of 1832 which set up the cruel Work House system which provided the worst possible support offering separation from family, meagre food, and sparse comforts to encourage them to stop being lazy and get back out there to earn their own living and allow taxes to fall. (brilliantly satirised by Dickens’ Oliver Twist asking for ‘More’).
+Filer the new breed of political economists.
+These, working with the idea of Malthus and the new science of Statistics, had proved, that generous support for the poor would, inevitably, lead to a country full of poor people and no rich people.
+And thus, they justified the Poor Law Amendment Act of 1832 which Dickens observed as a Parliamentary reporter (1831-1834).
+This set up the cruel Workhouse system which provided the lowest possible level of support offering separation from family, meagre food, and sparse comforts to encourage them to stop being lazy and get back out there to earn their own living and allow taxes to fall. (brilliantly satirised by Dickens’ Oliver Twist, asking for ‘More’).

 Meg, Richard, Mr Filer, Gentleman, Alderman Cute and Trotty Veck.
-Probably located by the door of St Nicholas Colechurch, City of London
+Probably located by the door of St Nicholas, Colechurch, City of London.

 ‘And you’re making love to her, are you?’ said Cute to the young smith.